Welcome to the ARHS Guidance Counseling Website

 Dr. Polley was born in Lewiston, Maine.
 He went to school at Leavitt Area High School in Turner, Maine, and then attended The King's College in New York for his Bachelor's degree.
 He moved onto the University of Puget Sound for his Master's in Education and finished with a Doctorate degree from the University of Sarasota.Dr.
 Polley has worked at several schools and performed a variety of jobs before coming to Auburn Riverside.
 He worked at: The King's College as an admissions counselor, Seattle Pacific University and Tacoma Community College as a Lab Technician and was a counselor at Mt.
 Tahoma and Foss High Schools.
 He is now the old veteran counselor at ARHS as he has been here since 1996.

-He is married to his lovely wife Kimberlee Polley who just happens to be one of the ARHS French teachers.
+He is married to his lovely wife Kimberlee Polley who was previously one of the ARHS French teachers.
 She is the cute one in the picture above.
 This photo was taken in a little village in France where they travel often.
 He enjoys travel (of course), renovating his old house in Tacoma, reading, spending time with friends, and taking long walks.
 One of his dreams would be to live in France for six months of the year.